 One surefire way to zap the joy out of the holiday season is to receive a package that's been damaged—or not to get it at all.
 Here's how to remedy the situation ASAP.

 When deliveries go wrong

 With the holidays right around the corner, consumers are getting ready to buy the perfect presents for everyone on their list at the touch of a button.
 Online shopping has made things exponentially easier for most people, since they can shop from the comfort of their couches and have everything delivered within a day or two.
 But as we all know, things don’t always go quite that smoothly.
 Sometimes a package arrives on your doorstep in less-than-perfect condition, and sometimes it doesn’t get there at all.
 How can you fix this problem—fast?
-Different shipping companies and retailers have different policies regarding lost and damaged packages.
+Different shipping companies and retailers have different policies regarding lost, damaged, or stolen packages.
 To save you time and energy, we rounded up the policies from the biggest companies so you’ll know what to do if you find yourself in this unfortunate situation.

 FedEx makes it easy to deal with lost and damaged packages with their online claims filing system.
 For claims on packages worth $100 or more, you’ll need to provide documentation of the issue.
 That may include photos of the damaged package, a serial number of the damaged merchandise, or something to prove the value of the items in the package.

 For damaged packages, you must file your claim within 21 days of delivery.
 This can be done via mail, fax, or e-mail.
 Once this is filed, you’ll be able to track the status of your claim online.
 FedEx provides no such timeline for filing lost package claims, but it is probably best to file your claim as soon as you realize the package has been truly lost.
 That said, if you ever receive this package from FedEx, throw it out—it’s a scam.